sisinflab/Ducho/docs/source/guide/quick_start.rst

 Local
 ^^^^^^^^^

-Ducho may work on both CPU and GPU.
+Ducho may work on both CPU and GPU, harnessing the power of CUDA and MPS engines.
 However, if you want to speed up your feature extraction, we highly recommend to go for the GPU-accelerated option.

 In that case, if your machine is equipped with NVIDIA drivers, you should first make sure CUDA is installed along with the compatible NVIDIA drivers.